DavidPankiewicz/EDA-of-2012-California-Political-Donations/README.md

 # An Exploratory Data Analysis of California Donors to the 2012 Presidential Election

+To see the results of my analysis and graphs created, see [here](https://dl.dropboxusercontent.com/u/17610966/EDA_of_CA_2012_Election_Donations.html).

 ## Executive Summary
 Data from the FEC on political contributions from California residents to 2012 presidential candidates was analyzed and visualized.
 The full graphical analysis is [viewable here](https://dl.dropboxusercontent.com/u/17610966/EDA_of_CA_2012_Election_Donations.html), and the code used to produce it is in the R Markdown file.